MaibornWolff/codecharta/CONTRIBUTING.md

 -   If there are no Pull Requests associated to your change, link an issue.
 -   The image should always have a width and/or a height attribute.
     -   Example: width=”350px”
--   Please do not forget the \ on the line before the img tag.
-This breaks the two lines and is compatible with our parser.